Mamena2020/zomie-app/README.md

 # zomie

-Online meeting app like google meet, build with flutter for all platforms. this app uses webrtc for media streaming, and io sockets for signaling & messaging.
+Online meeting app like google meet, build with flutter for all platforms. this app uses <a href="https://webrtc.org">WebRTC</a> for media real-time communication, and <a href="https://socket.io">socket.io</a> for signaling & messaging.
-<a href="https://github.com/Mamena2020/zomie-server"> Server<a> running in nodejs.
-Each client will have 2 active peer, 1 for broadcasting &
+<a href="https://github.com/Mamena2020/zomie-server"> Server<a> running in nodejs with SFU method.
-1 as consumer for listen to all user in the room.
-Server using star topology & SFU(Selective Forwarding Unit) method for routing.

 - Tested platform status
   - :heavy_check_mark: Android (tested)